aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-gcp.md

 :::tip Set up GCP account and create a project

 This guide assumes you already have GCP account setup, and have created a new project for deploying Aptos node.
-If you are not familar with GCP (Google Cloud Platform), checkout this [Prerequisites section](https://aptos.dev/tutorials/run-a-fullnode-on-gcp#prerequisites) for GCP account setup.
+If you are not familiar with GCP (Google Cloud Platform), checkout this [Prerequisites section](https://aptos.dev/tutorials/run-a-fullnode-on-gcp#prerequisites) for GCP account setup.
 :::

 :::tip IMPORTANT: Before you proceed